Updated June 30th, 2025

 – Gabor Maté, When the Body Says No; The Cost of Hidden Stress

-I love puttering in the garden but I must confess to having mixed feelings when I’m working in my yard in Sidney.
-Unfortunately, over the seven years since I’ve lived here, more often than not there has been much in the way of neighbourhood noise to contend with while trying to achieve serenity: screaming children, parents screaming at said children, high-pitched band saws that get used for hours and hours on end, power washers, as well as the boom-boom-boom pounding of bass from music and video games.
+Unfortunately, over the seven years I’d lived there, more often than not there had been a rather crazy amount of neighborhood noise to contend with while trying to achieve serenity: screaming children, parents screaming at said children, high-pitched band saws that were used for hours on end, power washers, as well as the boom-boom-boom pounding of bass from music and video games.

-And then there’s the traffic.
+And then there was the traffic.

 – Richard Carlson, Don’t Sweat the Small Stuff